 However, most of us have commitment issues when it comes to fake Christmas trees.
 We keep them for an average of four years.

-If you’re willing to forgo the traditional tree look and branch out (pun intended), one great alternative get creative and decorate plants you already have around your home with lights and baubles.
+If you’re willing to forgo the traditional tree look and branch out (pun intended), one great alternative is to get creative and decorate plants you already have around your home with lights and baubles.

 Finally, you can buy alternative, more eco-friendly trees made from reclaimed wood online.
-Try shops such as Not on The High Street or Etsy.
+Try online shops such as Not On The High Street or Etsy.